KnpLabs/KnpGaufretteBundle/README.markdown

 data://amazonS3/...
 ```
 ### Example 4
-We define the protocol as data and define which filesystem will be used with the domain
+We define the protocol as data and define which filesystem will be used with the domain aliasing

 ``` yaml
 # app/config/config.yml